1.1 These terms and conditions, along with our privacy provisions, shall govern your use of our website.

 25.12 In addition to purchasing a study subscription you are also required to be a member of the Chartered Institute of Legal Executives.
 You can register for membership online and find all details of how to do this and associated costs at cilex.org.uk It is your sole responsibility to arrange and administer your membership.
 CILEx require that anyone who wishes to sit a CILEx examination or submit coursework must be a CILEX member.
 For CILEX CPQ courses, you must register with CILEX at each stage before starting your study.
 Registration is your sole responsibility and fees are payable in addition to course fees.

 25.13 Purchasing a course of CILEx study does not include examination entry, becoming a CILEx member or any other related costs.

 25.14 You may enter for an examination session in any subject area when you feel ready to do so.
 For the professional skills units, you must wait until your tutor has judged your work will probably pass and an internal verifier has confirmed this before applying to submit your work to CILEx.

-25.16 You must enter yourself for examinations and coursework submission directly with CILEx via their website.
-Examination sessions are in January and June and will be undertaken by you at your local external examination centre.
-You should ensure via CILEx that there is an external centre near you before purchasing any Brightlink units.
+25.15 You must enter yourself for examinations and coursework submission directly with CILEx via their website.
+Examination sessions are in January and June and will be undertaken by you online, at home.
 It is your responsibility alone to find out the format and requirements of exams, the deadline dates for exam registration and enter yourself.